MC’s PLOTXY - A scientific plotting and post-processing program

 The last row in the table is a special case: the software cannot find round extrema to contain the whole plot, but finds very nice ones that contains the (by far) large majority of it.
 In this case, he makes this choice, but signals this fact, using a grey-tick line for the plot rectangle, as shown aside here.

-In this case, however, if the user clicks on the “Change Scale” button, he will have the opportunity to see the plot with the full ranges on the axes (figure below – left).
+In this case, however, if the user clicks on the “Change Scale” button, he will have the opportunity of seeing the plot with the full ranges on the axes (figure below – left).
 However, in the case the purpose of showing “round” numbers on the axes is given up. (figure below right).

 Note that not only the program chooses round numbers on the extrema, but also selects the number of tic-marks in such a way that the numbers on them are as round as possible and the number of them is reasonable, depending on the window’s size.
 The user is prompted to experiment with this feature resizing the same plot and seeing how the intermediate tic-marks change in number.
 A tiny plot can have numerical labels just at the two extreme values.